FerelUltra/rakbank/README.md

 Also mock api I did for non-existing url, but in my opinion, it is enough.
 To check out the app you need to download classically, install npm packages and run command 'vite'

+I deployed the app to https://ferelultra.github.io/rakbank/ , but it could take some time